Residency Program Overview

 Please complete an application through the AAMC Electronic Residency Application Service (ERAS).
 The application requires a personal statement, medical school transcript, USMLE scores for Step 1 and 2 exams, three letters of reference, and the Dean's letter.
 It is preferred to have Step 2 completed, with scores available for review, by February 1.
 Residency positions are selected through the National Resident Matching Program (NRMP).

-- Categorical positions include one year of Internal Medicine at NYP/Weill Cornell, followed by three years of Neurology.
+We offered 7 categorical positions each year.
+The categorical positions include one year of Internal Medicine at NYP/Weill Cornell, followed by three years of Neurology.
 A separate application to the NRMP for the internal medicine PGY1 year is not required for the categorical program.

 Unexpected program vacancies are listed through the AAMC "Find a Resident" Website.
 If you have any questions, please review the Frequently Asked Questions section.
 Also, please feel free to contact us directly.